 There are hundreds of game genres, and sim racing is one of the most popular.
 However, within the broad category of sim racing there exist three individual subcategories, and one of these is made up of what are known as “simcade” games.

-However, in order to fully understand what a simcade game is, you have to also know what it isn’t.
+However, in order to fully understand what a simcade game is, you also have to know what it is not.
 That is where it helps to learn what the other two categories, arcade racing games and racing simulators, involve.
-Then you will be able to pick the right game for you.
+Only then will you be able to pick the right game for you.

 What Do Racing Games Consist Of?